xrstf/rudi/README.md

 Rudi has been named after my grandfather.

+## Features

+* **Safe** evaluation: Rudi is not Turing-complete and so Rudi programs are always guaranteed to complete in a reasonable time frame.
+* **Lightweight**: Rudi comes with only a single dependency on `go-cmp`, nothing else.
+* **Hackable**: Rudi tries to keep the language itself approachable, so that modifications are easier and newcomers have an easier time to get started.
+* **Variables** can be pre-defined or set at runtime.
+* **JSONPath** expressions are first-class citizens and make referring to the current JSON document a breeze.

 ## Installation

 Rudi is primarily meant to be embedded into other Go programs, but a standalone CLI application,